 Staff Scientist at the Cornell High Energy Synchrotron Source (CHESS)

-+ Creatively contribute to the development of new synchrotron methods and techniques.
+- Contribute to the development of new synchrotron methods and techniques

-+ Ability to communicate effectively with technical experts and researchers at all levels, including students and facility users
+- Ability to work effectively with technical and scientific staff, students, and users

 A complete application will include the following material: